rraymond67/Project-2/README.md

 **Add music to the background**
 **Add a edit button for the applicantsn**
-**Show if applicants are accepted or rejectect **
+**Show if applicants are accepted or rejectect ** **Add a toast effect that display a message after you click buttons**

 ### Goals: